daudix/daudix.one/content/snug-nook/rules.md

 - Permanently banned.

 However, if the user's actions are too nasty, levels may be skipped depending on the severity of the nastiness.

+## Appeal

+If you feel that you have been unfairly punished, feel free to discuss it with the [admin](@/find/index.md#contacts) or the moderator behind this.
+Misunderstandings happen.